oracle-livelabs/database/db-operator-with-cicd/3-deploy-app/applications.md

      ![Get Username](./images/get-username.png)

-     <strong style="color: #C74634">Note</strong>: Your username will include oracleidentitycloudservice if you are logged in as a federated user.
+     > **Note:** Your username will include oracleidentitycloudservice if you are logged in as a federated user.
 Include this part as your username along with the forward slash.

      Alternatively, you can also run the following command which leverages the OCI CLI on Cloud Shell: